LSU-UE4/UE5-Level-Design/README.md

 <!-- OVERVIEW -->
 ## Overview
-* Unreal gives you access to brushes where you can craft the roughing out of a level that is sometimes refered to as *gray blocking*.
-This is where a designer lays out the level and figures out the gameplay before it goes to an art team to properly model and create assets.
+* One of the big areas of improvement is that Unreal 5 gives us default access to crafting levels using geometry intead of brushes.
+This gives us unprecedented control for crafting levels.
 We will be looking at some of the strategies that go into creating a proper blocked out level.

 * This walk through adds a bit more detail to the excellent Unreal Tutorial [Exploring Level Design for Game Development](https://learn.unrealengine.com/course/3754334?r=False&ts=637633335920995479).
 Watch this video to give in depth explanations of the rational behind the strategy that **Patrick Haslow** suggests.
 In this walk through we look at a different genre and give you a starting point to make your own **gray block** level.

-* Tested on UE4 4.26
+* Tested on UE4 5.0.2
-* Required to install: Github, GitHub Desktop, Git, Git LFS, and Unreal Engine
+* Required to install: P4, P4V and Unreal Engine

 <!-- TOC -->
 ## Table of Contents